Definition of Traditional Marketing

 Sales promotion is “temporary incentives to support the purchase or sale of a product or service.”
 Sales promotion “encompasses discounts, coupons, displays, loyalty programs, price cuts, free samples, competitions, and demonstrations.”

-A company generally uses all forms of communications to motivate the target audience or the stakeholders with whom the company wants to build a long-lasting relationship.
-Press releases and conference are some vital tools that create publicity considered as the impersonal mass communication that is unpaid and written by the journalists.
+A company generally uses all forms of communication to motivate the target audience or the stakeholders with whom the company wants to build a long-lasting relationship.
+Press releases and conferences are some vital tools that create publicity considered as impersonal mass communication that is unpaid and written by the journalists.

 The traditional marketing strategies Having studied the communication or promotion mix, now the question is to decide what promotion mix should work best for you and why.
 What channels must be selected for your promotion mix would be answered in the following manner: